xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 ---
 title: Linux guide for powerusers
-description: A guide to help you setup your linux based workmachine and explain some core concepts
+description: A guide to help you setup your linux workmachine and explain some core concepts
 author: xnacly
 timetoread: 30min
 writtenat: 2022-07-30